alexmehta/Broken-Self-Driving-Car/README.md

    Enter the command generated into terminal and wait till installation is complete.

 4.Run broken program:
-  To run the program use command below while in directory with python file { python cartrainer.py }
+  To run the program use command below while in directory with python file.
+Ensure that the folder called "data" is also in the same directory as the file, and that a file called "clockwise.json" is inside the folder as well.
+The folder and files are provided in the repository.
+  { python cartrainer.py }